JWorlds1/ipsy-docs/content/pages/tools/ssh.rst

   3. Install the Windows OpenSSH Client
     -> Type “SSH” in the optional features search bar, then tick the entry that reads “OpenSSH     Client”.
 Finally, click the “Install” button at the bottom of your Window.
 The process will take a few seconds to complete and shouldn’t require a restart.

-How to Use SSH in Commands in Windows 10
+B. How to Use SSH in Commands in Windows 10

     1. Open Command Prompt (or Powershell)
     -> Press Start and then type “Command Prompt”.
 Click the top result.